 A 77636 hydrochloride

-Potent and selective dopamine D1-like receptor agonist (pEC50 values are 8.97 and < 5 for D1-like and D2-like receptors respectively).
+A 77636 hydrochloride is a potent and selective dopamine D1-like receptor agonist (pEC50 values are 8.97 and < 5 for D1-like and D2-like receptors respectively).
 Displays anti-Parkinsonian activity following oral administration in vivo.
+Exhibits 11-fold cell type bias over dopamine in a functional assay in U2 cells.

 |Storage||Store at -20°C|